rposhala/Recommender-System-on-MovieLens-dataset/README.md

   The last 19 fields are the genres, a 1 indicates the movie is of that genre, a 0 indicates it is not; movies can be in several genres at once.The movie ids are the ones used in the u.data data set.
   - u.genre    -- A list of the genres.

+## Data Visualizations and Manipulations

+Data has been loaded into dataframes using pandas.
+It had been analyzed and visualized to draw some key insights before going further into recommendations.

+Observation: We can observe that most of the users have rewarded movies they watched with a 4 star rating and followed by 3 star and 5 star.

+The same has been displayed below using a pie chart to understand the constributions.

+Genre based number of movies count is being plotted using bar-graph:

+We can see that most of the movies belong to movie genre : Drama followed by Comedy then Action, Romance and Thriller

+It had been observed

+## Knowledge based Recommender System

+Recommendations are made based on the